 It was evident as I removed brick that they had done duty in other locations earlier.
 There was a variety of bricks and they clearly had marks of their past life on them.
 Some were simple handmade bricks like those seen on historic Welland houses known to be made of Hooker Brick.
 These are the bricks I have been using to stencil our commemorative bricks.
 I wonder where the farmhouse they came from was located.
 None of the bricks show signs of fire.
 Was the house they came from torn down for some new development?
 These questions will never be answered, however, the bricks remain a tangible link to Welland’s past.

-Our online store is set up to allow you to browse our European Pantry shelves from the comfort of your home.
-It also enables you to pre-order and make arrangements for pick-up or drop-off in our delivery areas.
-We strive to keep the prices listed on our online store current but as a small retailer it is impossible for us to be 100% accurate for the 1000+ products we list.
-Furthermore, package weight variations for meat and cheese products make it impossible to provide accurate fixed prices.
+Our online store allows you to browse our European Pantry shelves from the comfort of your home.
+You can pre-order for pick-up or drop-off in our delivery areas OR make arrangements with us to have your order shipped.
+We strive to keep the prices in our online store current but as a small retailer it is impossible for us to be 100% accurate for the 1000+ products we list.
+Products with variable sizes like meat and cheese products will reflect approximate prices.

 Therefore, as you shop your “total order” will be an APPROXIMATE total.
-After you submit your order, we will communicate any changes in pricing as well as the actual prices of weighed items.
-You will then be able to confirm your order and arrange payment.
+After you submit your order, we will communicate with you about shipping costs and any pertinent stock or price updates.
+Once you have said you wish to proceed we will send you an order summary.
+You will then be able to pay by eTransfer or call us with a credit card payment.
+PLEASE NOTE THAT SHIPPING ORDERS UNDER $25 BEFORE TAX AND SHIPPING MAY BE SUBJECT TO A $10 HANDLING FEE.
 Thank you for shopping with us!
 We hope it is a pleasant experience.
 Please feel free to contact us if you have any questions about our products or our ordering process.